InteractionEcologies/Ferret_Project/README.md

 ### Step1.
 Run servers
 This project requires two servers - one for the database, the other for hosting web pages.

-** Running a database server **
+__ Running a database server __

-In the 'database' folder, run server.py file.
+In the 'database' folder, check server.py file to specify the port number.

 ```python server.py```